syedaffanhamdani/cs-jokes/ReadMe.md

 with the amount of merchandise big tech gives like cup, cap, hoodie, t shrt, etc

-Laid off employees would have harder time forgetting about the company than their ex.
+Laid off employees would have harder time forgetting about the company than their Ex.

-# SW dev
+# Struggles of a developer

 half of the struggle in SW dev is believing you can problem at hand